 Ms. Beckman is the Project Manager/Clinical Supervisor for the Center for Victims of Torture project entitled: Healing Hearts, Creating Hope; Exploring the Efficacy of Integrated Mental Health Services for New Refugees.
 Previous to this position, she provided psychological evaluation and treatment services to survivors of torture in group and individual capacities in Minnesota and served as clinical supervisor to mental health case managers.

 Dr. Northwood has worked at CVT since 1995, where she has served as a clinical psychologist providing psychological evaluation and psychotherapy to survivors of politically motivated torture and their family members, including children and adolescents.
-Since 2006, she has been responsible for supervising client services staff in program work; providing overall management of the clinic; directing and implementing the development, delivery, and evaluation of services to clients and overseeing the performance and functioning of the client services program.

 Ken Miller is a clinical and community psychologist and Associate Professor of Holistic Psychology at Lesley University.
 He has studied the impacts of adversity on the wellbeing of children and adults for 15 years, and has a particular interest in the development of culturally informed community interventions aimed at fostering healing and optimal development in the wake of trauma and other disruptive events.
 He is also the Senior Project Coordinator of the War Trauma Foundation, a writer, and a filmmaker.